amitsason/brain_MRI_CNN/README.md

 ## using the hdf5 ready to use weights file:
-the weights hdf5 file 'mri_model_weights.h5' is attached and you can put it in a directory along with the 'predicting single image.py' python file and the dataset folder containing the test set.
+the weights hdf5 file 'mri_model_weights.h5' is attached and you can put it in a directory along with the 'predicting single image.py' python file and the dataset folder containing the test set. you can even upload an image of your own if you want to test it.

 ## teaching the network from scratch: